Codecademy/docs/content/powershell/concepts/conditionals/conditionals.md

 ---
 Title: 'Conditionals'
 Description: 'The if, else, elseif, and switch conditionals in PowerShell are used for control flow.
-They allow us to choose which sections of code are executed based on conditions.'
+They allow the choice of which sections of code are executed based on conditions.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'